Learning in your sleep

 It's not just mental learning.
 Physical training such as practicing music, dance and sports causes people to continue to improve for at least a day following a training session.
 That's been known for a long time.
 Recent research confirms that sleep plays an important part in that continued learning.

 Researchers at Northwesten University found that a 90-minute nap can help solidify learning.
 They tried teaching new things - both mental and physical - to people and then measured how well the new skills and knowledge stuck.
 Those who were told to sleep in the lab after the new experiences showed better mastery later on.
+Experiments showed people taught new piano melodies (while awake) could recall them better if the melodies were played while asleep.
+This isn’t sleep-learning as originally conceived, but it does employ sleep as part of the overall teaching regimen.

 "O Sleep, rest of all things, mildest of the gods, balm of the soul..."